markg85/KDirChainRebuild/README.md

 - No 'overhead' for creating the sort key as the visible string and sort key are one and the same.
 - Much improved sorting performance on large folders, again because there is only one string.
 - It prevents extra bookkeeping (sort key -> visible string mapping) thus another place where memory is saved and performance is gained.
+A potential way to implement this with QCollatorSortKey is by making a own QStringView subclass that can be used to return "string data" from the QCollatorSortKey, that could work.

 It remains to be seen if i can do this as you can't just print the sort key as string.